Cylakk/Cylakk/README.md

 - 👋 Hi, I’m @Cylakk
-- 👀 I’m interested in Cryptocurrency
+- 👀 I’m interested in data science
-- 🌱 I’m currently learning trading
+- 🌱 I’m currently learning data analysis
 - 💞️ I’m looking to collaborate on it
 - 📫 How to reach me @akujobicynthiaugochi@gmail.com